 Opportunities for collaboration

-And at the other end of the supply chain, we are encouraging retailers who sell products with the Rainforest Alliance Certified seal to register to our certification program and to make use of added functionalities for traceability and reporting afforded by data streams.
+At the other end of the supply chain, we are encouraging retailers who sell products with the Rainforest Alliance Certified seal to register for our certification program and to make use of added functionalities for traceability and reporting afforded by data streams.
 This data can help them better understand their supply chain and the impact achieved by the certified suppliers they source from.

 Responsible Data Sharing